PlethoraChutney/mandel_plate_reader/README.md

 Then each well gets a line tracing the points and that plot is saved.
 It'll likely take some changing before it's publication ready, but it can go in your notebook.

-If you're not averaging any wells, you can use the -s flag to give a list of wells and samples to rename them so you don't have to do any R work yourself.
+You can use the -s flag to give a list of wells and samples to rename and average them so you don't have to do any R work yourself.
 For instance, `assemble_flux.py -s A01 sample1 A02 "Sample 2"` will rename the A01 column to `sample1` and the A02 column to `Sample 2`.
 Samples with the same name will be averaged. **Underscores are converted to dashes (_ --> -)**